sillsdev/ptx2pdf/docs/documentation/styling.md

 ```

 In the above example, the marker ul 'underlines' with the character U+223F Sine
-Wave, and ul2 'underlines' with the string of U+223F and a normal hypen/minus character. ul3 underlines with the results of a piece of TeX code.
+Wave, and ul2 'underlines' with the string of U+223F and a normal hyphen/minus character. ul3 underlines with the results of a piece of TeX code.
-Rather than the literal character, it could have been defined using the XeTeX hexadecimal notation  `^^^^223F` but multi-token constructs such as `\char123` are not accepted in the unquoted form, althogh they may be used in the quoted or bracketed form.
+Rather than the literal character, it could have been defined using the XeTeX hexadecimal notation  `^^^^223F` but multi-token constructs such as `\char123` are not accepted in the unquoted form, although they may be used in the quoted or bracketed form.
 The relevant font for the characters are set by the underline+ul complex style (or underline+ul2, etc, respectively), which sets the font and colour parameters.
 The distance specified by `\UnderlineLower` (see section above) applies.
 However if, for example, the intention is
 to put Xes through the 'underlined' word, the `\Raise` parameter can be used (on the underline+... styling) to accomplish this.
 In choosing the value here, it should be remembered that the starting point is with the bottom of the word and the top of the underline character, .